mattmar/dynamAedes/README.md

-# euaeae
-Very preliminary code to model the diffusion of Aedes aegypti if re-introduced in Europe.
+# New repo for the dynamAedes package